Auditions

 EditRegion4

-STILETTO Entertainment will cast nearly 300 professional SINGERS AND DANCERS in production shows for 6 month contracts in 2008.
+STILETTO Entertainment will cast nearly 300 professional SINGERS AND DANCERS in production shows for 8 month contracts in 2009.
 The grid attachments dictate the rehearsal order of each ship along with contract dates, itineraries, and show schedules which are all SUBJECT TO CHANGE AT ANY TIME.
 Feel free to use this guide as a tool, but not as a bible!
 We appreciate your work, and hope to get you dancing and singing on your first or one of many Holland America ships soon. (* indicates a new show to be built on that particular cast) View the Casting Matrix [word doc]

 Click here to be the first to receive the latest audition alerts!

-The ms Statendam, ms Ryndam, ms Maasdam, and ms Veendam comprise Holland America's comfortable "S" class ships of the fleet.
-The ms Statendam is named for the "states" or Provinces of Holland, was christened in 1993, carries 1,258 Passengers, and 557 crew members.
-The ms Ryndam carries the same amount of passengers as the Statendam, holds 602 crew members, and was named for a dam on the river Rhine.
+The ms Statendam, ms Ryndam, ms Maasdam, and ms Veendam, comprise Holland America's comfortable "S" class ships of the fleet which have recently seen their theatres renovated into the new Showroom At Sea format.
+The ms Statendam, named for the "states" or Provinces of Holland, was christened in 1993, carries 1,258 Passengers and 557 crew members.
+The ms Ryndam carries the same amount of passengers as the Statendam, holds 602 crew members and was named for a dam on the river Rhine.
 She was christened in 1994.
-The ms Maasdam, christened in 1994, is named for a dam on the river Maas, holds 1,266 passengers, 557 crew members, and is described as "spacious comfort."
-The ms Veendam carries the same amount of passengers as the Maasdam, and boasts a healthy 560 crew members.
-The ms Veendam was named after the capitol of North Holland's peat colonies, and was christened into the fleet in 1996.
-All four of the "S" class ships have double occupancy cabins for all 10 cast members.
-The cast is made up of 2 lead singer/movers, 2 singer/dancers, 2 male dancers, and 4 female dancers and all have entertainment related duties.
+The ms Maasdam, christened in 1994, named for a dam on the river Maas, holds 1,266 passengers, 557 crew members and is described as "spacious comfort."
+The ms Veendam carries the same amount of passengers as the Maasdam boasting a healthy 560 crew members.
+The ms Veendam was named after the capitol of North Holland's peat colonies and was christened into the fleet in 1996.
+All four of the "S" class ships have 6 single cabins for the singers and 1 double occupancy cabin for our showgirls.
+The cast is made up of 6 lead singers and 2 female dancer showgirls.
+There are limited entertainment related duties.

-ms Volendam (christened in 1999,) and the ms Zaandam (christened in 2000.)
+The "R" class ships are comprised of the ms Rotterdam (christened in 1997,) the ms Amsterdam (christened in 2000,) the ms Volendam (christened in 1999,) and the ms Zaandam (christened in 2000.)
 The ms Rotterdam named for the city of Rotterdam which is the birthplace of Holland America Line, carries 1,316 passengers and 593 crew.
 The ms Amsterdam is the flagship of the fleet, named after the city of Amsterdam in Northern Holland and carries 1,380 passengers, and 647 crew members.
 The ms Zaandam and the ms Volendam carry 1,440 passengers and 647 crew members each, making them the highest occupancy ships in the fleet next to the Vista class ships.
 The ms Zaandam was named for the Zaanstad district of Amsterdam, and the ms Volendam was named for the city of Volendam.
-All four of the "R" class ships allow the two lead singers to have a single cabin with the remaining 8 cast members in double occupancy cabins.
-All ten cast members are cast the same as the S class ships and have entertainment related duties.
+Of the "R" class ships, the ms Rotterdam, ms Volendam and ms Zaandam are all to have completed their theatre renovations to the new Showroom At Sea format by the end of 2012.
+The cast is made up of 6 lead singers and 2 female dancer showgirls on these 3 ships and they have 6 single cabins for the singers and 1 double occupancy cabin for our showgirls.
+There are limited entertainment related duties.
+The ms Amsterdam meanwhile continues with her classic theatre and a cast of 8 consisting of 2 lead singer/movers, 2 singer/dancers, 2 male dancers and 2 female dancers.
+All have entertainment related duties.

-All contracts last six months at sea with a three to six week rehearsal process prior to embarkation.
+All contracts last eight months at sea with a three to six week rehearsal process prior to embarkation.
 Once a contract is off and running, there are possibilities to extend, or move to a different ship once the six months is successfully completed.

 On our website, www.STILETTOEntertainment.com you can